Landslide Susceptibility Modeling by Interpretable Neural Network

 While substantial work has been devoted to assessing susceptibility, each model has shortcomings.
-Physically- or mechanistically-based approaches, built on limit equilibrium between driving and resisting forces, have been widely applied to assess slope stability over a region~\cite{Montgomery1994,Dietrich1995,Montgomery1998,Dietrich2001}.
-However, mechanistic models have limitations, including a limited number of variables, simplified assumptions of certain environmental conditions (e.g., antecedent moistures, bedrock structure) and landslide geometry, or the high cost of geotechnical exploration~\cite{guzzetti1999}.
+Physically- or mechanistically-based approaches, based on the equilibrium between driving and resisting forces, have been widely applied to assess slope stability~\cite{Montgomery1994,Dietrich1995,Montgomery1998,Dietrich2001}.
+However, mechanistic models have limitations, including a limited number of variables, simplified assumptions of landslide geometry and certain environmental conditions (e.g., antecedent moisture, bedrock structure), and the high cost of geotechnical exploration necessary to estimate and calibrate for accurate subsurface properties (e.g., cohesive strength, pore pressure, weathering profile)~\cite{guzzetti1999}.
 Alternatively, data-driven approaches, including statistical and ML methods, can handle a large number of controls to assess susceptibility.
 Statistical methods such as logistic regression and likelihood ratios~\cite{Lee2006,Regmi2014,reichenbach2018review} can utilize a multitude of landslide controls as inputs.
 Scientists using these data-driven approaches have obtained a measurable degree of success in determining areas susceptible to landslides~\cite{Lee2006,Regmi2014,tien2019shallow}.
-However, these data-driven models rely on the expert's choice, preconditions, and classifications of input variables.
+However, these data-driven models also rely on the expert's choices, preconditions, and classifications of input variables.
 The outcome of these models' results, the landslide susceptibility map, does not decouple individual feature contributions to landslide susceptibility nor account for their interdependencies due to the limited computational capabilities in conventional approaches~\cite{reichenbach2018review}.